tunmsk/nextgen-facebook/readme.txt

 * *Improvements*
 	* Replaced the "Social File Cache Expiry" drop-down (in hours) with an input field (in seconds).
 * *Bugfixes*
-	* Fixed the SucomUtil::get_first_last_next_nums() method, which was not returning a correct 'next' number for single element arrays.
+	* Fixed the SucomUtil get_first_last_next_nums() method, which was not returning a correct 'next' number for single element arrays.
 * *Developer Notes*
 	* Refactored the NgfbShortcodeSharing and NgfbWidgetSharing classes to optimize caching performance.
 	* Refactored the ngfb_get_sharing_buttons() function to optimize caching performance.
-	* Added a new NgfbSharing::get_buttons_cache_index() method to cache social sharing buttons HTML as array elements.
+	* Added a new NgfbSharing get_buttons_cache_index() method to cache social sharing buttons HTML as array elements.
 This optimizes the cache by storing one transient instead of one transient per social sharing buttons location within the same webpage.
-	* Refactored the NgfbSchema::get_json_array() method for a slight performance improvement.
+	* Refactored the NgfbSchema get_json_array() method for a slight performance improvement.
 	* Added https://schema.org/Thing to the Schema Types array (as top-level parent for all other Schema types).
 	* Replaced the `$user_id` argument in all JSON data and property filters by the Schema `$type_id`.
 	* Renamed the 'ngfb_json_data_https_schema_org' filter to 'ngfb_json_data_https_schema_org_thing'.